yaqingwang/EANN-KDD18/README.md

  SUNY Buffalo.
 KDD, 2018.

  ## Main Idea
-One of the unique challenges for fake news detection on social media is how to identify fake news on  **newly emerged events**.The EANN is desgined to decard the event-sepcific features and extract shared features among all evetn to effectively improve the performance of fake news detection on never-seen events.
+One of the unique challenges for fake news detection on social media is how to identify fake news on  **newly emerged events**.The EANN is desgined to  __extract shared features among all events__ to effectively improve the performance of fake news detection on never-seen events.

  ## Citation
 If you use this code for your research, please cite our [paper](https://dl.acm.org/citation.cfm?id=3219819.3219903):